Flashing Check Engine Light: What It Means, How Serious It Is, and What to Do Right Now

 Over longer periods, repeated overheating can damage exhaust components and raise repair costs significantly.

-Shaking occurs because one cylinder is not contributing power properly, creating an imbalance in engine operation.
-This uneven combustion can cause noticeable vibration, reduced power, and unstable idle.
+If the check engine light is flashing and the engine is shaking simultaneously, that combination strongly indicates active misfire in one or more cylinders.
+Shaking occurs because one cylinder isn’t contributing power properly, creating an imbalance in engine rotation.
+This uneven combustion produces noticeable vibration, reduced power, and an unstable idle.

-13. Flashing Check Engine Light – Severity Range
+Flashing Check Engine Light – Severity Range

 What You NoticeRisk LevelWhat It IndicatesWhat You Should Do